Venous Disease, Varicose and Spider Veins

-The other kind of varicosities, however, are just under the surface of the skin and can only be seen by ultrasound.
-The most common vein that can be involved is called the Saphenous Vein.
+The other kind of varicosities, however, are under the skin and can only be seen by ultrasound.
+The most common vein involved is called the Saphenous Vein.

 If you are experiencing any of the following symptoms, you may be suffering from venous disease and require treatment.
 All of the vein treatment procedures at Artemis Colorado – Vein & Cosmetic Center are minimally invasive and typically covered by your insurance carrier.

 Varicose veins are not only unattractive, they can cause discomfort or pain and affect daily activities.
 Spider veins are the annoying little relatives of varicose veins that tend to appear all over the legs.
 While they don’t always cause physical pain, they can definitely hinder how you choose your wardrobe.
-Don’t wait any longer, come in for a free consultation and we’ll discuss your options.
+Don’t wait any longer, come in for a consultation and we’ll discuss your options.